BrorSebastianSjovald/katacoda-scenarios/react-e2e-testing-with-jest-and-puppeteer-using-github-actions/step2.md

 The structure in the `src/` folder is initially flat with all files in the same folder.
 In order to gain more structure to the project, it has been refactored to use the Model-View-Presenter(MVP) design pattern.

+As the model for this app is very simple (a single array of TODOs) we have implemented the model directly into the presenter as a React state.
+You can open the presenter by pressing here `./react-e2e-testing/src/presenters/InputPresenter.js`{{open}}.